Dec1mo/job_recsys/README.md

 ```
 >> python app/run.py
 ```
-From this moment, job_recsys is ready to recommend 😎.
+job_recsys is now ready to recommend some suitable jobs for you 😎.